NabeelGhalib/nabeelghalib.github.io/Road Accident Analysis & Dashboard/README.md

   - Year, Month, and Day
   - Urban and Rural Locations
 - This enables users to explore trends and insights more efficiently by selecting specific filters.
-- Added Dashboard and Data Analysis sheet icons and linked them to respective sheets.Navigation Buttons allow easy movement between the Dashboard and Data Analysis Sheet.
+- Added Dashboard and Data Analysis sheet icons and linked them to respective sheets.
+Navigation Buttons allow easy movement between the Dashboard and Data Analysis Sheet.